 Here’s a simple, cost-free, whole-school idea for improving mathematical reasoning – when children give an answer to a question, don’t tell them (or infer to them) in that moment whether the answer right or wrong.

-This will also demonstrate to the children that what you really value is their thinking, their justification, their strategy; not whether they have the correct answer.
-In doing so, especially when it is a collective approach, we will reduce the children’s anxiety about whether or not their answers are correct.
+Here are two reasons.
+First of all, we want to communicate that what we value is children’s thinking, their justification, their strategy; not simply whether they have the correct answer.
+In doing so, especially when this is a whole-staff approach, I believe that children become less anxious about making mistakes.

 Also, by creating a moment of doubt at the ‘point of answer’ we give children the space to check their thinking and explain their thought process.
 Generally speaking, the greater the child’s certainty, the greater the seed of doubt I try to plant.
 This can be great fun, and it certainly gives children an incentive to justify and explain.

 I always liked Jo Boaler’s three levels of reasoning: